-In school, I learned that the most important metric in writing is the number of pages.
-In university, this knowledge was enhanced, and I got introduced to the word count; my papers had to be between 3,000 and 3,500 words, my Bachelor’s dissertation at least 9,000 words, and to finish my Master’s degree, I had to write 20,000 words.
-In Ulysses, the text editor I use today, the word count is just one click away (currently at 82), and I can set daily goals on how much I want to write.
-When I publish something to my blog, you see the time it will take to read my article (anything under 3 minutes doesn’t even seem worth posting).
+In school, I learned that writing is about the number of pages.
+In university, I got introduced to the word count; my papers had to be between 3,000 and 3,500 words, my Bachelor’s dissertation at least 9,000 words, and to finish my Master’s degree, I had to write 20,000 words.
+In Ulysses, the text editor I use today, the word count is just one click away, and I can set daily goals.
+When I publish something to Medium, it shows the reading time, and anything under 3 minutes doesn’t even seem worth posting.

-Since I started writing, everything is focused on the quantitative number of words I am producing and not their quality.
-When I picked up “On Writing Well” by William Zinsser, I realised that the true art of writing is the ability to tell my story with as few words as possible.
-Dragging out my text (the art I mastered during my education) is boring and wastes everyone’s time.
-From the first line on, the reader should be captivated by information or a story.
+Since I started writing, everything has been about the quantitative number of words I produce - not their quality.
+When I picked up “On Writing Well” by William Zinsser, I realised that good writing is about telling my story using as few words as possible.
+Dragging out my text (the art I mastered during my education) is dull and wastes everyone’s time.
+From the first line, the reader should be captivated by information or a story.

-From now on, I will try (and fail) to only write what is necessary while still telling my story.
+From now on, I will try to only write what’s necessary.

-And now, because I said what I wanted to say, this article is over, and I won’t drag out the end.
+And now, because I said what I wanted to say, this article is over.